96fps/fancyASCII/README.md

   - Symbolic Logic
     - Logical Derrivation Trees
   - Sentence diagrams

 ## Rationale
+Prettier text-mode output for programs.
+> Who doesn't love lynx?
+Formatting for plaintext documents.
-All my class notes are text files.
+> All my class notes are text files.
 Using a markup language lets the user quickly define complex, odd, or rare elements/structures with a normal keyboard, w\o relying on copy-pasting special symbols.

+## Possible additions
+Things for later
+  - support for MathML input
+  - reversable translations that turn what is essentially "ASCII art" back into markup-form equations and paragraphs.